Updated: Sep 6, 2022

 The Stats Medic video subscription gives you and your students access to a video for every AP Stats lesson for the whole year.
 Each asynchronous video has Lindsey or Luke taking students through the lesson as if they were in their own classroom.

-We wondered how teachers have been using the Stats Medic video subscription, so we asked them for some feedback.
+We wondered how teachers are using the Stats Medic video subscription, so we asked them for some feedback.
 Here is what they said:

 1. To prepare for teaching the lessons